Dornford Yates: Writings

 The 'Chandos' books, starting with Blind Corner, in 1927, marked a change in style and content, being thrillers set mainly in Continental Europe (often in Carinthia, Austria), wherein the hero–narrator, Richard Chandos, and colleagues, including George Hanbury and Jonathan Mansel (who also featured in the 'Berry' books), tackle criminals, protect the innocent, woo beautiful ladies, and hunt for treasure.
 These were originally published by Hodder and Stoughton although later they were re-issued by Ward Lock.
 It is the 'Chandos' novels to which Alan Bennett especially refers in naming Dornford Yates in the play Forty Years On (1972): "Sapper, Buchan, Dornford Yates, practitioners in that school of Snobbery with Violence that runs like a thread of good-class tweed through twentieth-century literature."
 Yates also wrote other thrillers in the same style, but with different characters.

-Besides these two genres, some of Yates' novels do not easily fall into either the humorous or the thriller category.
+Despite the charm of the ‘Berry’ books, Yates appears to have regarded the thrillers as his better work:”I knew that, if I tried, I could write better English than so far I had.
+But there didn’t seem to me to be much scope for good English in the light stuff I had been writing.
+And so I wrote Blind Corner.
+Of course I got stacks of letters, saying ‘Anybody can do stuff like Blind Corner, but nobody else can do your light stuff.’”Besides these two genres, some of Yates' novels do not easily fall into either the humorous or the thriller category.